ROM-PacMe/android_device_huawei_gpm/README.md

 Unified Device Tree for G Play Mini (CHM-U01 - gpm)
 ===========================================

-The Huawei P8 Lite (codenamed _"gpm"_) is a mid-range smartphone from Huawei Tecnologies.
+The Huawei G Play Mini (codenamed _"gpm"_) is a mid-range smartphone from Huawei Tecnologies.
 It was announced on April 2015.

 Basic   | Spec Sheet